 - Attempt start

 MacGyver didn’t get it right every time.

-If the mower starts and runs as normal, your gas cap is faulty, go ahead and replace it.
-If on the other hand the mower still won’t start, you’ll need to check the mower for spark.
-Checking spark isn’t difficult and it’s all covered below.
+If the mower starts and runs as normal, then your gas cap is faulty, go ahead and replace it.
+If, on the other hand, the mower still won’t start, you’ll need to check the mower for spark.
+Checking spark isn’t difficult, and it’s all covered below.

 What Is Mower Armature?

-A mower armature is a small component fastened to the exterior of the engine, some may refer to it as a coil.
-The rotating flywheel and the armature work together to produce a voltage strong enough to allow the spark plug fire.
+A mower armature is a small component fastened to the exterior of the engine; some may refer to it as a coil.
+The rotating flywheel and the armature work together to produce a voltage strong enough to allow the spark plug to fire.

-Armatures commonly fail in two ways, they stop working and your mower won’t start or they work when the engine is cold but fail as the engine heat soaks into the windings of the armature.
-Armatures are a solid state component, they aren’t repaired, they are replaced.
+Armatures commonly fail in two ways, they stop working, and your mower won’t start, or they work when the engine is cold but fail as the engine heat soaks into the windings of the armature.
+Armatures are solid-state components.
+They aren’t repaired.
+They are replaced.